xebia/xebicon-2013__cc-in-aa/README.md

   things and in the tightest scope it needs to be aware of.
 * A `ViewHolder` is not needed, the `View` references are cached directly in the view class.
 The view's `tag` is not used.

+Finally, the **4-_better_custom_ViewGroup** branch improves on the previous by using a `<merge/>` as the root element of the custom view's layout xml.
+This moves the coupling between the custom view class from XML (root tag) to Java code (`R`-reference).
+The adapter class no longer has to inflate XML, it can simply `new` up an instance of `ContactView`.
+This is even simpler to work with.

 For a detailed exploration of this issue, read [ViewHolder considered Harmful][vhh] on the Xebia blog.